 It turns out that we HVAC companies are not alone.
 EnergyStar and the U.S. Department of Energy recommend regular or annual air conditioner maintenance.
 Mostly because of the energy efficiency benefits we mentioned above.

 Reason #7: You’ll get faster service with more flexible scheduling in the spring.

 So, have we convinced you to get your AC tuned up?
 If so, we recommend scheduling your appointment before summer.

 Many people don’t think about their air conditioners until there is a problem (the fact that you’re reading this article says you’re not one of them – yay for you!).
 This means that summer is the busiest time for our technicians because of the volume of service calls and new installations.
 So, you might have to wait a while before we can get to your tune up.
 In the spring we’ll be more flexible to accommodate your schedule.

 Ready to schedule AC maintenance?

 Trust your next tune up to a licensed, NATE-certified Kobie Complete technician.
-We have over a decade of experience in maintenance, installation and air conditioning repair in Port Charlotte and the surrounding areas.
-We’re also A+ rated by the Better Business Bureau, so you can be assured that we provide quality, value and most importantly comfort.
+We have nearly two decades of experience in maintenance, installation and air conditioning repair in Port Charlotte, Englewood, Venice, North Port, and the surrounding areas.
+So, you can be assured that we provide quality, value and most importantly comfort.